are the raw materials (reagents, blood, tissue, etc.

 Uses of Sample Types

 - A sample type can be included in the description of an experiment as the inputs to a run.

 - A sample type can be used to quickly apply shared properties to a group of samples instead of adding these properties to each sample individually.

 - Samples can be linked with downstream assay results, using a lookup field in the assay design to the sample type.
 For details, see Link Assay Data to Samples.

 - The derivation of a sample into aliquots, or samples that are mixtures of multiple parent samples, can be tracked.
-For details, see Parent Samples: Derivation and Lineage.
+For details, see Sample Parents: Derivation and Lineage.

 Samples vs. Specimens